 Gravitational lens

-The gravitational lens use the General Relativity principle, light bends and change direction when pass close to a massive object.
+The gravitational lens uses the General Relativity principle, light bends and changes direction when pass close to a massive object.

 Star’s brightness variation

 This is the most used method to find exoplanets.
-The majority of planets outside Solar System were discovered observing the variation of brightness on target star.
+The majority of planets outside the Solar System were discovered by observing the variation of brightness on target star.

-With this method, can also discover the planet size and it’s translation speed, that is related with distance from the star.
+With this method, can also discover the planet size and its translation speed, which is related to the distance from the star.
 The disadvantage of this method is that the exoplanet can take too long to pass in front of the star.

 Radial speed variation

-The star exerts gravitational force on planet and vice-versa.
+The star exerts a gravitational force on the planet and vice versa.
 Consequently, both spin around a common center of mass for both celestial bodies.

-Measuring the variation wavelength, can measure star’s oscillation speed.
-Therefore, can calculate mass and speed of planet.
+Measuring the variation wavelength can measure sa tar’s oscillation speed.
+Therefore, can calculate the mass and speed of the planet.
 This method is useful only to find massive exoplanets around small stars.

 Astrometry

-Many images of the region on space where the target star is located are taken, to compare the distances with reference stars.
-This method is very difficult to be used and requires optical instrument extremely precises.
+Many images of the region in space where the target star is located are taken to compare the distances with reference stars.
+This method is very difficult to use and requires optical instruments extremely precise.
 Very few exoplanets were discovered with this technique.